The

 This means Python now supports three different modules for parsing command-line arguments:

-becomes redundant, but there are no plans to remove it because there are many scripts still using it, and there’s no automated way to update these scripts.
-(Making the argparse
+getopt, optparse, and argparse.
+The getopt module closely resembles the C library’s getopt() function, so it remains useful if you’re writing a Python prototype that will eventually be rewritten in C. optparsebecomes redundant, but there are no plans to remove it because there are many scripts still using it, and there’s no automated way to update these scripts.
+(Making the argparse API consistent with optparse’s interface was discussed but rejected as too messy and difficult.)

 In short, if you’re writing a new script and don’t need to worry about compatibility with earlier versions of Python, use

-instead of optparse
+argparse instead of optparse.

 Here’s an example: